relma2/roseblight-fnf-mod/README.md

   - [x] Shop window breaking towards end of song 2
   - [x] Pausa animation from Blite on Pausa notes
   - [x] Screen shaking subtly on Pausa Notes

+ - [x] Add Dialogue (done!)
+ - [x] Implement Cutscene 3 (Placeholder cutscene done, need to)
+  - Pan camera over Blite, take one strap off
+  - snap animation, camera rapidly zooms over to bf
+  - while camera is zomming, have each of the chains in grpchains1 flash in
+  - have camera hold on bf_pausad

 ![div](art/div.png)
 </details>